bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 It's really, really difficult to get any real practical fungibility, but intrinsically it's completely fungible.
 So this is trying to expand on the real intrinsic nature.

-Audience: One thing that I think is kind of cool about this sort of thing, and this is like sort of maybe more of a social commentary than anything like necessarily technical, but it's cool that like, I mean I think CoinJoin in general are like this idea where Bitcoiners have to come together, so like you have to work together as a team to like keep your privacy, which is kind of cool.
+[Audience]: One thing that I think is kind of cool about this sort of thing, and this is like sort of maybe more of a social commentary than anything like necessarily technical, but it's cool that like, I mean I think CoinJoin in general are like this idea where Bitcoiners have to come together, so like you have to work together as a team to like keep your privacy, which is kind of cool.
 This it seems like is a little more, your teams can be like a little smaller size, so to speak, than in larger CoinJoin.

-Adam Gibson: That's a good point I didn't really mention.
+[Adam Gibson]: That's a good point I didn't really mention.
 I showed these examples with two people just because it's easier to draw the diagram.
 You can do this with 10.
 I was talking, I think, to NoPara the other week about what happened if we try to do Wasabi with more people using a CoinJoin XT structure.